democracyworks/dw-practical-upcoming-elections/README.md

 * The results are formatted for the user
 * The code that generates OCD-IDs can be easily changed
 * The project has documentation
-* There are tests for some added functionality
+* There are tests
 * Functions/classes/methods are small and clearly scoped
 * Names are clear

 The goal is to see that you can get some working code that is readable to others.
-We do not expect you to complete everything on this list, nor is this list exhaustive of what would go into a "real" project (there is no consideration for failure cases, for example).
+We do not expect you to complete everything on this list, nor is this list exhaustive of what would go into a "real" project (there is no consideration for failure cases or deployment, for example).

 ## The anonymous review